Judgement, Disillusionment : Old Quebec City to Charny

 classified as hikers and accepted as such, whether it is with enthusiasm,

 disapproval, or indifference.
-Near the St. Roch Cathedral and people who live on the street we are treated with courtesy and kindness.
+Near the Saint-Roch Church and people who live on the street we are treated with courtesy and kindness.
 Yet in the city or in a tourist district, the

 combination of expensive camera gear and our dirty, threadbare, sun burned, and

 worn thin appearance is harder to easily pigeonhole, and seems to make many